OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-148.md

 ## Psalm 148:1

-> Honour the Lord!
+> Praise the Lord!

 > Glorify the Lord from the heavens;
-> Celebrate Him in the heights!
+> Praise Him in the heights!

 ## Psalm 148:2

-> Extol Him, all His angels;
+> Praise Him, all His angels;
-> Laud Him, all His heavenly hosts!
+> Glorify Him, all His heavenly hosts!

 ## Psalm 148:3

-> Acclaim Him, sun and moon;
+> Praise Him, sun and moon;
-> Praise Him, all shining stars!
+> Glorify Him, all shining stars!

 ## Psalm 148:4

-> Exalt Him, highest heavens,
+> Praise Him, you highest heavens,
-> And the waters that are above the skies!
+> And the waters above the heavens!

 ---

 ## Psalm 148:5

-> Let them honour the name of the Lord,
+> Let them praise the name of the Lord,
 > For He commanded, and they came into being.

 ## Psalm 148:6